sy117/FC-UPI2.0/README.md

  - Backend Server is created using NodeJs(Express) integrated with MongoDB(Cloud Atlas) database.
  - Provides features like Login, Registration, Password Hashing, JWT token varification etc.

- - This server is trying to mimic a real UPI, where if user has already registered then get his account details or else upload a CSV of past transations and get account details.
+ - This server is trying to mimic a real UPI, where if user has already registered then get his account details or else upload a CSV of past transactions and get account details.
  - For a new user 8 digit unique account number should be assigned by the backend at the time of registration.

 ## Getting Started